aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/3-add-wallet-support.md

 npm i @aptos-labs/wallet-adapter-ant-design@0.1.0
 ```

-That installs 2 packages for us
+This installs two packages:

-- the adapter react provider that holds the logic
+- the adapter React provider that holds the logic.
-- a wallet connect UI package
+- a wallet connect UI package.

 3. We now need to add wallets to our app.
-There is a [list](https://github.com/aptos-labs/aptos-wallet-adapter#supported-wallet-packages) of wallets the adapter supports, but to keep this tutorial simple, we would use only one wallet.
+There is a list of [wallets the adapter supports](https://github.com/aptos-labs/aptos-wallet-adapter#supported-wallet-packages); but to keep this tutorial simple, we will use only one wallet.
    Still in the `client` folder, run

 ```cmd